-Langley Grammar School was founded in 1956 and converted to an Academy on 1 April 2011.
-The total student numbers in the year ended 31 August 2021 was 1212, (2020: 1,176).
+Langley Grammar School was founded in 1956 and converted to an academy on 1 April 2011. , The total student numbers in the year ended 31 August 2022 was 1245, (2021: 1212).

-Students achieved excellent GCSE and A Level outcomes in 2021 despite the cancellation of the public examination series and it's replacement by a process of evidence-based teacher assessment as a result of the ongoing Covid-19 pandemic and second period of school closure.
-The awarding of Teacher Assessed Grades (TAGs) followed a rigorous series of assessments of students' knowledge and understanding. .
-At 'A' level, 79.4% of the grades awarded were A-B (2019: 67%, 2020 81.3%).
-GCSE results were also impressive, with 99.4% of outcomes at grades 4-9 including English and Mathematics (2019: 99%, 2020 100%).
-The 2020 outcomes were Centre Assessed Grades (CAGs), based on teachers' professional judgement of the grades students would most likely have achieved had they sat the examinations.
+Students achieved excellent GCSE and A Level outcomes in 2022.
+These were the first set of public examinations following the COVID-19 pandemic.
+At 'A' level, 85.2% of the grades awarded were A-B (2021: 79.4% under the Teacher Assessed Grades system).
+GCSE results were also impressive, with 99.8% of outcomes at grades 4-9 including English and Mathematics (2021: 99.4% under the Teacher Assessed Grades system).

 A comprehensive rolling three year development plan has guided the development of the Academy during the period under review.
+A new strategic development plan has been drawn up for implementation from 1st September 2022, covering he three year period to 2025.